Michael0x2a/curated-programming-resources/resources.md

 ### C-Sharp

 - Online courses:
     - Microsoft Virtual Academy has a few free courses:
+      - [C# Fundamentals for Absolute Beginners (Updated)][csharp-fundamentals-new] The latest official C# fundamentals course by Microsoft.
-      - [C# Fundamentals for Absolute Beginners][csharp-fundamentals]
+      - [C# Fundamentals for Absolute Beginners (Outdated)][csharp-fundamentals]
         A series of videos produced by Microsoft on learning C#.
 For beginners.
       - [Programming in C# Jump Start][csharp-jump-start]
         Another series of videos produced by Microsoft.
 Assumes some prior knowledge of C#.